-UM also permits the presentation of thesis for the programme of Doctor of Philosophy (PhD) in the format of published and/or submitted papers, where such papers have been published or accepted by high impact journals (e.g. journals indexed by Web of Science) during the period of candidature (Table 1.3).
+The University also permits the presentation of thesis for the programme of Doctoral Degree by Research i.e. Doctor of Philosophy (PhD) in the format of published and/or submitted papers, where such papers have been published or accepted by high impact journals (e.g. journals indexed by Web of Science), monographs, books, research-based chapters in books, electronic publications, creative works, artefacts in the field before or during the period of candidature (Table 1.3).

 Papers submitted as a PhD thesis must be based on a particular theme or focus and form a cohesive research write up.
-The quality of a thesis by published papers should be in accordance with PhD-level research.
+The quality of a thesis by published papers should be in accordance with PhD-level research and must meet the criteria and outcomes established for a doctoral award.
 The following aspects should be taken into consideration before opting for this format of writing: